the-draupnir-project/draupnir-documentation/docs/contributing/vision.md

 ## Draupnir as a service

-The Draupnir project develops an appservice deployment option.
+The Draupnir project had always developed an appservice deployment option.
 It is clear that many communities that move to Matrix are unable to operate their own infrastructure, even though the option is very much available to them.

-The roadblocks to on-boarding UX are solved either by authenticating Draupnir to protect a community via OIDC, or by simply signing in to a web app.
+The roadblocks to on-boarding UX were solved either by authenticating Draupnir to protect a community via OIDC, or by simply signing in to a web app that would configure Draupnir for them.

 Concerns about performance and optimisation were also easily dismissed, because we could point to the matrix-protection-suite's advanced persistent data